Back to California

 POLST

-A form that tells doctors what life-saving treatments a patient wants or doesn't want.
+A form that tells doctors what kind of life-saving treatment a patient wants or doesn't want, like CPR or breathing machines.

 Limits and Unknowns